nmapped/nmapped.github.io/content/index.md

 ---
-title: nmapped-garden
+title: こんにちは
 enableToc: false
 cssclasses: []
 ---

-# Hello, I'm [redacted]
+# I'm [redacted]

 Welcome to my digital garden - a place where I collect and connect my thoughts, notes, and discoveries.
 This is a space for exploration and learning, built with [Quartz](https://quartz.jzhao.xyz/).
+It's still a work in progress.

 ## What You'll Find Here